 - Typically recruit school does not take place on weekends.

 - There may be some cases where weekend attendance is required.
 This could be in connection to the recruit's hospital rotations during EMT training or due to a state certification test taking place on a weekend.

-Recruit School follows a strict chain-of-command and expects a high level of discipline and respect at all times.
+Recruit School follows a strict chain-of-command and always expects a high level of discipline and respect.
 We follow a paramilitary style of leadership due to the often chaotic scenarios we find ourselves in on emergency fire and EMS calls to include structure fires, motor vehicle crashes, acts of violence, hazardous materials incidents and more.
 Personnel are trained to follow orders with strict attention to detail to ensure a positive outcome for the public and department personnel.

 It is very important to begin recruit school in a physical condition that will permit you to actively participate in the physical tasks required in school.
 The following outlines those physical expectations for recruit school.

 - In the early weeks of recruit school, there will be occasional running, on average 2-3 miles a week, and various forms of physical conditioning exercises that are overseen by our Health and Wellness Manager.

 - Physical conditioning exercises will vary and will include weightlifting and body weight exercises such as push-ups and pull-ups.
 The amount of weight and exercises will be dictated by our Health and Wellness Manager based on the individual needs of each recruit.
 It is expected for a firefighter to carry an extra 50-75 pounds of weight under strenuous and potentially high heat/humid conditions.